 Risk of having Urinary Tract Infection

-Urinary tract infections are particularly prevalent among women, and most women develop more than one disease in the course of their lifetime.
+Urinary tract infections are particularly prevalent among women, and most women develop more than one disease like inflammation of the tissue lining the sinuses in the course of their lifetime.
 Risk factors for UTIs include the following:

 - Urinary tract abnormalities – babies that are conceived with urinary tract disorders that prevent their urine from being appropriately secreted out of their body or cause the urine to return to the urethra have a higher risk of developing UTIs.